NSM722/Personal-Dashboard/README.md

 <img data-src="image.jpg" class="lazyload" />
 ```

-For the background image one adds the `data-bg` attribute which will be uised by the library to lazy load the background image
+For the background image one adds the `data-bg` attribute which will be used by the library to lazy load the background image

 ```js
 document.body.style.backgroundImage = `url(${data.urls.regular})`;